1000% Web Traffic Growth – Taking a Travel Brand Beyond SFO’s Terminals

 Core Narrative, Tagline & Narrative Pillars

-We crafted messaging around a single competitive advantage: POTG’s products were designed specifically for the airport traveler & tested in real airport environments.
+We crafted the core narrative around a single competitive advantage: POTG’s products were designed specifically for the airport traveler & tested in real airport environments.

-POTG’s staff were experts in solving travelers’ problems in-person at the gate.
+POTG’s staff were experts at solving travelers’ problems in person at the gate.
 And few competitors could match their no-questions-asked satisfaction guarantee.
-This was more than a selling point; it was a promise to shoppers and wholesale buyers.
+It was a promise to shoppers and wholesale buyers.

-Through an iterative process of internal brainstorming and prototyping, we presented the strongest concepts to RDG Concessions’ leadership and refined each deliverable based on their feedback and audience needs.
+Through brainstorming and prototyping, we presented the strongest concepts to RDG Concessions’ leadership and refined each deliverable based on their feedback and audience needs.

 TAGLINE